warmflashlab/RNASeq/README.md

 ### data storage functions
 MappedSample - constructor maps the data from sample to an ensembl database Ensembl - constructor converts file downloaded from ensembl to an Ensembl object

+### Example scripts
+makeNewDatasetObjects - shows how to create an RNASeqData object from one experiment